A female art student smiles proudly as she shows off her cardboard sculpture in a Centralia College art class.College in the High School

 College in the High School increases the educational options for highly motivated high school students who wish to earn college credit for courses deemed equivalent in rigor and content to Centralia College courses.

-Centralia College offers several ways for students to complete academic placement into math and English courses.
+There are several ways to complete academic placement into math and English courses.
 Work with your CiHS counselor to determine which is best for you!

 Options include: